 - about 3 years

-Connoisseurs' Guide to California Wines(From 2005 Vintage) 18% Merlot; 3% Cabernet Franc.
+Connoisseurs' Guide to California Wines(2005 Vintage) 18% Merlot; 3% Cabernet Franc.
 Putting its ripe currant fruit to good use as the focus of its rich, outgoing aromas, this wine is full and supple on entry and firm across the palate with tannins for backbone and deep, slightly chocolate-tinged fruit showing the way in the finish.
 There are those who will try this one in its youth, but there is plenty of justification for letting it rest in the cellar for a few years yet.